NicKuo-ResearchStuff/Synthetic_Data_Related_Project_Staging/chaptY/Blog001/README.md

 ---

-## First Look: Distributions and Plausibility
+## Distributions and Plausibility

-Before fitting any models, we examine univariate distributions — a habit we explicitly teach.</br>
+Before fitting any models, we examine univariate distributions -- a habit we explicitly teach.</br>
 Histograms and boxplots reveal:

-* **Age**: approximately normal, centred around mid-life, bounded at 18–90
+* Age: approximately normal, centred around mid-life, bounded at 18–90
-* **BMI**: right-skewed, with realistic upper tails
+* BMI: right-skewed, with realistic upper tails
-* **SBP**: bell-shaped with hypertensive extremes
+* SBP: bell-shaped with hypertensive extremes
-* **eGFR**: left-skewed decline consistent with ageing and CKD
+* eGFR: left-skewed decline consistent with ageing and CKD
-* **HbA1c**: bimodal structure reflecting diabetic vs non-diabetic subpopulations
+* HbA1c: bimodal structure reflecting diabetic vs non-diabetic subpopulations
-* **Follow-up time**: concentrated near 5 years with administrative censoring
+* Follow-up time: concentrated near 5 years with administrative censoring

-Outliers are present — deliberately — to support discussions about robustness, transformation, and data quality checks.
+An example code is attached to this folder for supporting discussions about robustness, transformation, and data quality checks.

 ---

 ## Categorical Structure and Imbalance

-PRIME-CVD is **not class-balanced**, by design.
+PRIME-CVD is not class-balanced, by design.

 ```
 ──────────────────────────────────────────────────────────────